Engineering Ethics for a Sustainable Future

 Details Electronic Delivery EBOOK 180 days

-In Engineering Ethics for a Sustainable Future, faculty, students, and professionals alike will find an accessible and comprehensive approach to the study of ethics in engineering, computer sciences, technology, and environmental studies, emphasizing inclusion and equity in theory and practice and providing updated case studies focusing on engineering, sustainability, and technology in the global context.
+In Engineering Ethics for a Sustainable Future, faculty, students, and engineering practitioners will find an accessible and pragmatic approach to the study of ethics in the areas of engineering, computer science, technology, and environmental studies.
+The approach emphasizes the value of diverse ethical frameworks in the professional practice of engineers, including the virtues, duties, utilitarianism, care ethics, and theories of justice.

 Chapter 1: Engineering, Technology, and Ethical Imperatives